 The pigs were found hiding between two round bales of hay and thankfully getting them in the pen was fairly simple so far as rounding up loose pigs goes.
 We got the livestock a refill of water, checked on the broiler chicks in the barn, put the flying rascals back into the brooder, covered it back up with the apparently useless screen, and got them another couple scoops of feed before heading to the garden to get weeding.
 (FINALLY!!!)

 Many hands make light work and I fully intended on using as many as possible to help me knock out as much weeding as possible before the weather turned on us.
 It is CRAZY how much hay mulch we’re going through this year.
 The worms are turning it back to dirt faster than I can get it here and lay it down.
-Now that I need more, of course every field is too wet to get to the bales and get them out.
+Now that I need more of course, every field is too wet to get to the bales and get them out.
 One day we’ll hit the hay bale jackpot, load up with them and continue to source them to get a constant supply.
 (We did get something like 9 round bales several days later.
 Yea!)

 It took until dinner time (Hannah took a break and threw together a pasta salad for us- what a blessing!) but we got most of it done except for 2 bare dirt patches where the corn & cabbages are that were just too muddy to work.
 We even made an impromptu garlic harvest.
 The soft neck garlic was all laying down and obviously ready at some point the last several days.
 The hardback garlic is still looking vibrant & healthy so I’m leaving it in a bit longer.

 Everyone was thrilled to finally be able to dine outdoors again!
-Phoebe drew our attention to how the grapes are growing and we noticed they developed some sort of they-got-too-wet-disease again this year. ( I won’t tell you that it turns out she had not diaper on under there and after we were done eating did her business up there on the table while she continued to play with the grapes.
+Phoebe drew our attention to how the grapes are growing and we noticed they developed some sort of they-got-too-wet-disease again this year. ( I won’t tell you that it turns out she did not have a diaper on under there and after we were done eating did her business up there on the table while she continued to play with the grapes.
 That’s highly inappropriate.)

 After dinner comes dishes & farm chores for some.
 It’s pretty simple right now, especially since we refilled waters mid-afternoon.
 They were checked & topped off for the sheep, pigs, cows, & chickens and the chickens & pigs were fed.

 Bill & I went to the orchard and attended to the plums that needed to be hand-thinned.
 They got brown rot a couple years ago and were getting it again.
 Fruit that touches each other seems particularly susceptible.
 We’ll do it now and hopefully remember to thin again later this month to allow for larger fruits and keep up with removing the diseased ones so it doesn’t spread.
-Seems like such a lot of potential fruit to waste though!
+Seems like such a lot of potential fruit to waste, though!

 At this point, I handed the camera over to Lydia (8) so that she could continue photo-journaling our day while I continued working… The remaining shots are all hers (except for the one of her which Ben took).